crew-sherlock/Experiment1/docs/adrs/008-llmops-promptflow-template.md

 - The script to deploy the flow on AML endpoint is not working, need to verify it.
 - Replace Anaconda with Poetry.
 - Match the examples structure to the AIGA repository structure.
-- Update examples with changes that Virginie and GSK team already made to make them GSK ready.
+- Update examples with changes.
 - Verify the existing monitoring and logging which exists in the examples and that they match our [Observability ADR](007-observability-prompt-flow.md).
 - Examples were missing on helpers such as SQL helper blob helper etc. They should be used across evaluations.
   - We need to understand how we are going to manage and maintain those helpers in internal or external, a lib? package? etc.

-> Note: there is a GSK example for an experiment: MSAT-Quality-LOC-PPR-Promptflow see develop branch -> src

 ## Consequences